AdMaster/admaster.github.com/src/trackmaster/v1/en/spot.md

 * TOC
 {:toc}

-## Get spots of the given campaign in a period of time
+## Get spots of the given placement in a period of time

-    GET /networks/advertisers/campaigns/:campaign_id/spots
+    GET /networks/advertisers/campaigns/placements/:placement_id/spots

 **Parameters**